astropy/astropy/docs/nddata/index.rst

 Introduction
 ============

-The `~astropy.nddata` package provides a uniform interface to N-dimensional datasets in astropy through:
+The ``nddata`` package provides a uniform interface to N-dimensional datasets (for tabulated data please have a look at `astropy.table`) in astropy through:

-+ The `~astropy.nddata.NDDataBase` metaclass to define an astropy-wide interface to N-dimensional data sets while allowing flexibility in how those datasets are represented internally.
-+ The `~astropy.nddata.NDData` class, which provides a basic container for gridded N-dimensional datasets.
++ `~astropy.nddata.NDData`: a basic container for `numpy.ndarray`-like data.
-+ Several mixin classes for adding functionality to `~astropy.nddata.NDData` containers.
-+ A decorator, `~astropy.nddata.support_nddata`, for facilitating use of `~astropy.nddata` objects  in functions in astropy and affiliated packages.
++ `~astropy.nddata.NDDataRef`: like `~astropy.nddata.NDData` but with
+  additional functionality like an reading/writing, simple arithmetic operations and slicing.
++ `~astropy.nddata.StdDevUncertainty` a class that can store and propagate uncertainties for a NDData object.
-+ General utility functions (:ref:`nddata_utils`) for array operations.
++ General utility functions (:ref:`nddata_utils`) for operations on these classes, including a decorator to facilitate writing functions for such classes.
++ A framework including different mixins and metaclasses to facilitate customizing subclasses.

 Getting started
 ===============

-Of the classes provided by `~astropy.nddata`, the place to start for most users will be `~astropy.nddata.NDData`, which by default uses a numpy array to store the data.
-Designers of new classes should also look at `~astropy.nddata.NDDataBase` before deciding what to subclass from.

 NDData
 ------